Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Results

 After determining the differences in the model artifacts of predecessors and successors in major and minor versions, it is important to understand if these differences are statistically significant.
 To calculate statistical significance, we utilized Fisher's exact test \citep{boslaugh2012statistics}.
 Fisher's exact test is a statistical measure used as an alternative when chi-square tests are invalid due to low expected frequencies \citep{williams2019chapter}.
 The imbalanced distribution of the outcomes in predecessor and successor mapping for major and minor versions justified the use of Fisher’s exact test instead of the chi-square test.

 \emph{Determining the changes in the predecessors that lead to the deployment of successors.} Upon discovery of differences in the model weight files and model cards between predecessors and successors in major and minor versions, we employed a manual analysis approach to understand what changed between these versions.
-This involved a thorough examination of the model card and README documents associated with each version where the model weight file size had changed, along with the README and model card contents.
-While configuration files hold valuable information regarding changes, we prioritized model cards and README documents because they typically provide a more comprehensive overview of the model's details and updates.
+This involved a thorough examination of the model cards and Readmes documents associated with each version where the model weight file size had changed, along with the Readmes and model card contents.
+While configuration files hold valuable information regarding changes, we prioritized model cards and Readmes documents because they typically provide a more comprehensive overview of the model's details and updates.

-Subsequently, the two authors independently reviewed and labeled observations from all model cards and README of predecessors and successors, where the model weight had changed.
-For example, after comparing the README content of the predecessor \textit{nitky/Superswallow-70b-v0.2}\footnote{https://huggingface.co/nitky/Superswallow-70b-v0.2} with its successor \textit{nitky/Superswallow-70b-v0.3}\footnote{https://huggingface.co/nitky/Superswallow-70b-v0.3}, we found no changes other than the model name.
-In such cases, we labeled the scenario as "No change."
+Subsequently, the two authors independently reviewed and labeled observations from all model cards and Readmes of predecessors and successors where the model weight had changed.
+For example, after comparing the Readmes content of the predecessor \textit{nitky/Superswallow-70b-v0.2}\footnote{https://huggingface.co/nitky/Superswallow-70b-v0.2} with its successor \textit{nitky/Superswallow-70b-v0.3}\footnote{https://huggingface.co/nitky/Superswallow-70b-v0.3}, we found no changes other than the model name.
+In such cases, we labeled the scenario as ``No change."
 However, when slight changes were observed in the model cards, similar to modifications in YAML configuration, we labeled these changes accordingly.
 Notably, such changes increased the model weight file size of the later version.
-It is important to note that README content on \HF includes both metadata and model card information.
-Therefore, we compared metadata for the README content and model card details separately.
+It is important to note that Readmes content on \HF includes both metadata and model card information.
+Therefore, we compared metadata for the Readmes content and model card details separately.